Crops

 Overview

-Little research has been conducted to date into wide-row intercropping in South Asian agroecology.
 There are many potential benefits of wide-row intercropping, including increased cropping system productivity and other productivity gains leading to water-, labour- and energy-use efficiencies; improved nutrition and food security for rural households; economic empowerment for women; and increased soil health over the longer term.

 To successfully and sustainably combine modern agronomic management with wide-row intercropping, a range of challenges must be resolved, including optimal agronomic management, household- and farm-scale implications, and potential off-farm bottlenecks.
-This research agenda will cover not only the agronomic but also the farm management and broader social and economic implications of wide-row intercropping.
+This research agenda covered not only the agronomic but also the farm management and broader social and economic implications of wide-row intercropping.

 Project outcomes

-• Quantifying, through farming systems modelling, the likely farm-level impacts on labour, livestock, household nutrition, farming system productivity, profitability, and climate change resilience over the medium term and to identify further research questions to address in a larger research project.
+• Quantified, through farming systems modelling, the likely farm-level impacts on labour, livestock, household nutrition, farming system productivity, profitability, and climate change resilience over the medium term and to identify further research questions to address in a larger research project.

 Map